 This is a cautionary tale about just how difficult it is to crack the secret codes of trade agreements.
 We can ask a simple question: how will the agreement change trade in a particular product.
 To reach the answer we often have to venture out into a wonderland of obscure paths and hidden traps.

 A group of WTO members have agreed on an alternative way to get a second legal opinion

 By Peter Ungphakorn POSTED AUGUST 4, 2020 | UPDATED APRIL 13, 2022

 On August 3, 2020, a group of 50 World Trade Organization members — 30% of the membership — announced that an alternative arrangement was up and running, as a means of getting round a blockage preventing formal appeals in WTO dispute settlement.

-Developed gradually since early 2019, the system would retain countries’ ability to get a second opinion after a first-stage “panel” ruling, but unlike a formal appeal, the outcome would not be part of official WTO law.
+Developed gradually since early 2019, the system would retain countries’ ability to get a second opinion after a first-stage “panel” ruling, through arbitration instead of going through the non-functioning Appellate Body.

 A casual glance at the headlines might have misled us into thinking the World Trade Organization (WTO) would grind to a halt at the end 2019, that the blame lay entirely with US President Donald Trump, and that the WTO’s demise would bring anarchy to world trade.

 Only the last of those three assertions is possibly correct; and only if the WTO really does die — which it certainly won’t, not in the near future.